 - Sardines are nutritious.

 - Sardines are budget friendly!

-- They’re a great grab and go snack
+- They’re a great snack for on the go.

 - You can enjoy them right out of the can.
 No need to cook or prepare.